LCPQ/PTEROSOR_endofterm_workshop/content/_index.md

 ## NEWS

+* **Mar 2025:** A workshop is one month away.
+Everything's looking good.
+See you soon in Toulouse.
 * **Feb 2025:** A preliminary version of the program is now available (still subject to change).
 * **Sep 2024:** The list of invited speakers is complete.
 * **Apr 2024:** The workshop's website is officially up and running!